CleverCloud/doc.clever-cloud.com/administrate/cache.md

 ## Limitations

 {{< alert "warning" >}}
-<p>Varnish is only available on PHP and Go applications.
+<p>Varnish is only available on PHP, Go and Node.js applications.
 Support for other applications is in discussion.</p>
 <p>For more information about it, contact us at <a href="mailto:support@clever-cloud.com">support@clever-cloud.com</a>.</p>
 {{< /alert >}}